Cryptographic Policies

 Tools and Libraries for Cryptographic Policies

-- OpenSSL: A versatile library for SSL/TLS protocols and cryptographic functions.
+• OpenSSL: A widely-used library for implementing SSL/TLS protocols.

 Challenges and risks in cryptographic policies